Bankruptcy Myths

 Only Deadbeats file bankruptcy cases.

 Most bankruptcy cases are filed by hard-working people who have tried all their lives to pay their bills on time.
 Most are horrified at the thought of having to file bankruptcy.
 Most debtors are living proof that “Life Happens.”
 The number one cause of bankruptcy is medical bills.
 The loss of a job, a reduction in hours or overtime, rising gas and food prices, rising interest rates, predatory lending practices, and business failures are also leading causes for the filing of a bankruptcy case.
 Very few people simply overspend their way into bankruptcy.
 Life Happens and the twists and turns it brings often leave us in a position we never thought we would be in.
 Day-after-day, our bankruptcy lawyers help good, hard-working people who want to pay their debts.
 Some can repay a portion of what they owe.
 Others are truly unable to repay any of their unsecured debt.
-Whatever your situation, our bankruptcy lawyers will treat you with respect and dignity.
-Our bankruptcy lawyers will take the time to get to know you and your financial situation.
+Whatever your situation, we will treat you with respect and dignity.
+We will take the time to get to know you and your financial situation.
 We will get you the help you need.

 I will lose all my property if I file a bankruptcy case.